GAMSAT

 On Paragraph 1:

-- The contention lacks any context.
+• The contention lacks any context.
 The previous sentences lack any clarity and real meaning.
 What is ‘human will’?
 How is it ‘intrinsic to humanity’s existence’?
 This introduction needs to use less vague language and be break down the major components of the ideas.

 On Paragraph 2:

-- Again, this paragraph suffers from a similar problem to the intro, none of the major elements are explained.
+• Again, this paragraph suffers from a similar problem to the intro, none of the major elements are explained.
 What is the ‘collective persona’?
 What is this ‘interconnectedness’?
 How is this all connected back to the contention.
 The example of the movie is brought and then just forgotten about.
 The idea of how the enlightenment affected the way people perceive medicine seems to be interesting, however it is not explained enough for it to validate the argument.

 On Paragraph 4

-- This paragraph lacks any tangible explanation.
+• This paragraph lacks any tangible explanation.
 What are these intersections.
 How does any of this look in the real world?
 Where did immortality come from?

 This essay is extremely confusing.
 At a surface level it looks like the Author might be saying something very interesting, however when we read deeper, we see that there is no clear contention and the logical progression is pretty poor.
 The expression is extremely verbose as well.
 Thus for entirely different reasons, this essay scores quite a similar to the first essay.

-ESSAY 3: Mid 60s
+Essay 3: Mid 60s

 Violence is inherent to many systems.
 A structure that permeates violence in the modern day is medicine as it results in most people not having the chance to be properly healed.
 For us to clearly understand this we shall look at disenfranchised people and how medicine relates to them.
 Medicine being a core element of the modern day, having institutions placed throughout society.
-Thus, the structural violence that medicine carries out is an extremely polarizing one as it is not something that most people recognize and try to change.
+Thus, the structural violence that medicine carries out is an extremely polarising one as it is not something that most people recognise and try to change.

 It is unfair what we see today.
-Healthcare is now just a means of categorizing classes in society.
-Structural violence is a form of violence that is normalized in society because it is so embedded.
+Healthcare is now just a means of categorising classes in society.
+Structural violence is a form of violence that is normalised in society because it is so embedded.
 It is clear that most healthcare system cause structural violence.
 Violence has purveyed many of the social structures in society because we no longer have a sense of identity and understanding of the rights that belong to us.
 For this reason, we see people everywhere facing the embedded violence of society.
 Sometimes homeless people have nowhere to go, other times women are not taken as seriously, racism prevents many people from living out their dreams.
 These structures have become a means of privileged people enjoying life at the expense of those are exploited.
 We must consider and ponder on the nature of these types of structural violence.

 Healthcare should be a right to all people.
 Those people who do not have this healthcare are disadvantaged in life.
 How can anyone become better and move forward if there are barriers stopping them from becoming who they need to be.
 Their destiny and desires in life are unattainable as there are huge impediments that stop them along the way.

-These and legitimized and normalized in society and thus are difficult to fight against for most people.
+These and legitimised and normalised in society and thus are difficult to fight against for most people.
 A clear example of this are people who are victims of the racism of the drug war in America and were sent to jail where there are no opportunities, and the healthcare is not great.
 Thus, it is necessary for us to see these forms of violence built into society and work against them as many of them influence and affect healthcare and many other things in society, creating many forms of injustice.

 Comments: